yangyi02/video_motion2/exp011/README.md

-## Baseline Experiment - 2 Frame
+## Loose Loss - 2 Frame

-- Occlusion modeling, moving pixels will occlude static pixels
+- No occlusion modeling
 - Predict motion for every pixel
-- Photometric loss for pixels that are not occluded, then divided by the total number of existing pixels
+- Photometric loss for pixels that are not occluded and not conflicted, then divided by the total number of ok pixels
 - Input 2 frames
 - Output is 2nd frame, the ouput is also an input of itself
 - Color image